 Final NWP Glances: 1992-99 — Now just a tourist in southern Africa

 In 1992, I had my final NWP glances of Solwezi and the NWP.
 On this visit and those that followed, I no longer went to southern Africa as a resident, but simply as a tourist.
 On this 1992 trip, I traveled to Solwezi with American friends.
 In 16 following visits, I started and ended my travels in Lusaka or Johannesburg and never saw the the province again.
-Thus, this web page and the following one are really photograph albums of my trips and only a minimal relationship with former web pages.
+Thus, this web page and the following one are really photograph albums of my trips with only a minimal relationship with former web pages on the NWP.

 AAD Family.
 Early in 1991, several friends from The Riverside Church that attended Morning Light early on Sundays suggested that we visit southern Africa with me as a guide.
 This visit would provide me with final glances of the NWP; a grand memory lane homecoming for me and an lovely initial visit for them.
 Planning continued throughout the year.
 While several who wanted to go could not make it, Heidi Campbell, Elise Goldman, Ruth Joseph and and I finally flew out on 11th March 1992 and came back on 5th April.
 We nicknamed ourselves the AAD Family (for African Adventure) or the HERD, which stood for Heidi, Elise, Ruth and David.
 Had Zenobia Gray also joined us, we would have been ZHERD!